How to Start an LLC in Texas (2025 Guide)

 Wondering how to start an LLC in Texas?
 We’ve got you covered.

-To get started, you’ll need to pick a suitable business name, choose a registered agent, and file your Certificate of Formation with the Texas Secretary of State ($300 processing fee).
+To get started, you’ll need to pick a suitable business name, choose a registered agent, and file your Certificate of Formation with the Texas Secretary of State.
+The cost to form an LLC in Texas is $300.

 You can do this independently, consult with a business attorney for specialized legal guidance, or join the other 65% of our readers and hire a specialized Texas LLC formation service (recommended).